 Without pruning or training, citrus trees grow naturally into bushy trees and will initially crop well.
 However, trees will eventually become overgrown with high proportion of dense, unproductive and spent wood.
 If trained, shaped and pruned in a specific way, trees will be healthier, easier to manage and will crop more reliably.

+Citrus trees are tip-bearers.
+That is they blossom and produce fruit on the tips of branches.
 The most productive growth and fruiting occurs, in the outer 90cm of the tree canopy.
 So the optimum tree canopy size is no more than 2 to 3 metres.
 A large sprawling canopy takes up a lot of space and produces no more fruit than a compact well-managed one.

 The number of terminal (tip end) shoots, determine fruit quantity.
 More shoot tips results in more fruit.
 Regulating the number of shoot terminals is the best way to achieve a balance between foliar growth and fruit numbers.

 Shaping young citrus trees

 Retain three to four main branches 50 to 70 cm above ground level.
 As the young tree grows, tip prune young shoots to keep the tree compact.
 The ideal shape is an upright tapering cone.
 Maintain this shape by tipping shoots and cutting back over vigorous water shoots in late winter.
 Early and continuous shaping minimises heavy cutting later on.